Introduction- Headless PWA

 - For the payment methods, we only provide the Cash On Delivery method with the module.

-- In case any other payment method is required then we need to check its feasible APIs or package in react and then we can implement the same.
+- In case any other payment method is required then we need to check its feasible APIs or package in reacting and then we can implement the same.

-The installation of PWA (PWA Studio) for Magento2 module is very easy.
+The installation of PWA (PWA Studio) for the Magento2 module is very easy.

-You need to Unzip the respective extension zip and then move “app” folder (inside “src” folder) into Magento2 root directory as per the screenshot.
+You need to Unzip the respective extension zip and then move the “app” folder (inside the “src” folder) into the Magento2 root directory as per the screenshot.

 After the successful installation, you have to run the following commands in the Magento2 root directory.